dhruv-pandit/bigDataLabsIMS25_26/weeks/week01/introToCourse.md

 - A working computer/laptop.
 ---

+## GitHub

+- The GitHub repository for this course can be found at https://github.com/dhruv-pandit/bigDataLabsIMS25_26.
+Here, we will upload the notebooks for the weeks early, along with resources for the course and materials for the project.
+- Most important- **we will only upload solutions to this repository.
+Notebooks and datasets required for the labs will still be uploaded to the course Moodle.**
+---

 ## Evaluation

 - A project contributing 50% of the final grade is due in December (exact date and guidelines to be announced).